Your Music Catalog Is a Financial Asset. Is It Forensic-Ready?

 • Evidence of independent creation for tracks with potential similarity claims

-The catalogs that command premium valuations are the ones with clean, complete, independently verifiable rights chains.
+Any gap in this documentation triggers either a valuation discount or a deal condition, often an escrow holdback pending resolution of the unclear rights.
+The catalogs that command premium valuations have rights chains that are clean, complete, and hold up to independent verification.
 A Swiss Trust Layer seal chain is independently verifiable at swisstrustlayer.com/validate by any party, without contacting you, without login.
 An acquirer's legal team can verify your entire catalog documentation in hours rather than weeks.

 Building Your Sealed Catalog: A Practical Guide

-Before you share anything: Seal the earliest version of every project — your initial session, your first demo recording, your first draft of lyrics.
+Before you share anything: Seal the earliest version of every project: your initial session, your first demo recording, your first draft of lyrics.
 This is your baseline prior art for every subsequent version.

-At every significant milestone: When a song changes meaningfully — a new co-writer joins, a hook changes, an arrangement is finalized — seal the version.
+At every significant milestone: When a song changes meaningfully (a new co-writer joins, a hook changes, an arrangement is finalized), seal the version.
 Each seal is a node in your version chain.

-Before every external transfer: When you send stems, a mix, or a project file to anyone — a co-writer, a producer, a mixing engineer, a label A&R — seal it first.
+Before every external transfer: When you send stems, a mix, or a project file to anyone (a co-writer, a producer, a mixing engineer, a label A&R), seal it first.
 This documents exactly what you shared and when.

 After every co-writing session: Seal the session file and the agreed split sheet.
 Two records sealed on the same day, by both parties, create an unambiguous record of what was agreed and what existed at the time.

 Before every release: Seal the final master and the final mix.
-This is the definitive version of record — the file that corresponds to what was released and licensed.
+This is the definitive version of record: the file that corresponds to what was released and licensed.

 At every license or sync deal: Seal the license agreement and the file being licensed.
 This documents the chain of commercial exploitation and the terms under which each use was granted.